Kirby Tilt 'n' Tumble

-Kirby Tilt 'n' Tumble is an action puzzle video game developed by Nintendo R&D2 and published by Nintendo for the Game Boy Color handheld video game console.
-It was released in Japan on August 23, 2000 and in North America on April 11, 2001.
+Kirby Tilt 'n' Tumble is an action puzzle video game developed and published by Nintendo for the Game Boy Color handheld video game console.
+It was released in Japan on August 23, 2000, and in North America on April 9, 2001.
 Due to the cartridge having a built-in accelerometer, it has a unique shape, as well as a unique transparent pink color in reference to Kirby.
-The game will be released as part of the Nintendo Switch Online service in 2023.
+The game received its first official re-release on the Nintendo Classics service on June 5, 2023.

 Plot

 The game begins with Kirby napping on a cloud, when he is awakened as a Waddle Dee walks by, carrying a round pinball-like bumper.
 He then sees King Dedede, carrying a long bumper.
 Suspicious of the King's intentions, Kirby hops on a warp star and follows him, determined to find out what he is up to.
 Soon, Kirby discovers that Dream Land has lost its stars and sets off to get them back.